- Play the recording again, pausing after each sentence.

 - If necessary, drill each sentence to clarify the pronunciation.

-- Ask students to look at each set of words.
+- Ask the students to look at the chart.

 - Check in pairs and then as a class.

 - Ask the students to read the chant while you play the recording.

 - Play the recording again, stopping after each line and ask students to repeat what they hear.

 - Play the recording again with the students saying it at the same time.

 Audioscript:Jilly’s a cheeky chick.I love her green eyes and her grin.Jim’s feet still fit his shoes.And Billy’s always sleeping.